 When Robert was an old man, he would sit in his chair on the front lawn under the oak trees.

 One day he was sitting there and an elderly couple, the Marshalls, came to the house.
-Mrs. Marshall went inside and all the menfolk sat outside.
-When Robert asked John Marshall was from, he found out he was from Wilmington, N.C.
+Mrs. Marshall went inside, and all the menfolk sat outside, Julian says.
+When Robert asked where John Marshall was from, he found out he was from Wilmington, N.C.

 "I felt like I was invading somebody's privacy, so I quickly left, and I let them have their moment.
 It was hard for me to see for a little while, either," Julian says.
 "But I could look back and see the depth of memories between these two old men.
 My daddy wasn't a real emotional man, and he didn't dwell on those things, so I never knew of this family until I heard the conversation.
 And you know, to hear that made me know there were a lot of things about my father that I didn't know."

 Audio produced for Morning Edition by Nadia Reiman.
 Recorded in partnership with WHQR.